 What are kidney stones?

-Kidney stones are formed when excess waste products crystalize on the walls of the kidney.
+Kidney stones are formed when excess waste products crystalise on the walls of the kidney.
 This is usually because the concentration of these products is high in comparison to the liquid component of urine.
-After these waste products crystalize they are expelled down the urinary tract where they will cause highly painful blockages.
-There are a number of different by-products which form kidney stones but the most common is calcium oxolate.
+After these waste products crystalise they are expelled down the urinary tract where they will cause highly painful blockages.
+There are a number of different by-products which form kidney stones but the most common is calcium oxalate.
 It is here that we can see a potential link to hard water.

 Is there a link?